-- equipment to administer oxygen; - equipment to assist mobility, such as a standard wheelchair; - Hospital beds; - delivery pumps for tube feedings; - burn garments; - insulin pumps and all related necessary supplies as described under Diabetes Services in this section; - braces that stabilize an injured body part, including orthotic shoes and necessary adjustments to shoes to accommodate braces.
+- equipment to administer oxygen; - equipment to assist mobility, such as a standard wheelchair; - Hospital beds; - delivery pumps for tube feedings; - burn garments; - insulin pumps and all related necessary supplies as described under Diabetes Services in this section; - external cochlear devices and systems.
+Surgery to place a cochlear implant is also covered by the Plan.
+Cochlear implantation can either be an inpatient or outpatient procedure.
+See Hospital Inpatient Stay, Rehabilitation Services Outpatient Therapy and Surgery Outpatient in this section (Note: this is only covered for Network Benefits only.
+Non-Network services are not covered.); - braces that stabilize an injured body part, including orthotic shoes and necessary adjustments to shoes to accommodate braces.
 Braces that stabilize an injured body part and braces to treat curvature of the spine are considered Durable Medical Equipment and are a Covered Health Service.
 Braces that straighten or change the shape of a body part are orthotic devices and are excluded from coverage.
 Dental braces are also excluded from coverage; and - equipment for the treatment of chronic or acute respiratory failure or conditions.